By: William C. “Bubba” Head, Marietta DUI Lawyer

 In fact, this was not followed in many instances, and the police officers involved in the studies GRADED each other!
 The validation studies were pure fraud, insofar was claiming that these studies followed the scientific method.

-One example of the lack of oversight, was where Dr. Burns prohibited use of hand held portable breath testers, yet one of the three departments used them anyway.
+One example of the lack of oversight, was when Dr. Burns prohibited the use of hand-held portable breath testers, yet one of the three departments used them anyway.
 No true scientific method of false positives or false negatives was utilized, and the officers in the study were only tracked on the people they arrested, not those who were released.
 No data was kept to demonstrate how often a person who was truly 0.08 or more was wrongly released.
 This ended up, in two of the three “validation” studies, with the people who were actually arrested by police in the validation studies being nearly DOUBLE the legal limit, on average!
 So, to make their “numbers” look better, the cops were only arresting the obviously inebriated drivers that they pulled over, after seeing errant driving.

 So, this sanctioned and undisciplined “farce” was instigated by NHTSA (and paid for with federal funds) to try to bolster (falsely) the myth that experienced field sobriety test officers (like this lieutenant and his backup police officer) could reach near perfection in determining who was impaired and who was not impaired.
 This was a whitewash of Biblical proportions, yet the federal government allowed police trainers to TELL their officers that if they had full training, they could achieve near 100% correct arrest decisions.